niklasramo/mezr/README.md

 // element/document/window that the element's offset is measured from. getOffset(elemA, elemB);

-// By default the "border" area edge is used for the argument elements, but you
+// By default the "border" box edge is used for the argument elements, but you
-// can define another area edge also by using array syntax. getOffset([elemA, 'padding'], [elemB, 'margin']);
+// can define another box edge also by using array syntax. getOffset([elemA, 'padding'], [elemB, 'margin']);

 //